 Blocks and Chains excite me

 Bitcoin has been a topic of popular discussion as of late, especially those within the tech crowd.
 It’s founder, Satoshi Nakamoto, whose real identity still remains a mystery, started this journey in 2007.
 Since then, it’s popularity is similar to that of a faulty elevator — sometimes it goes up, and sometimes it gets stuck on the thirty-eighth floor of a forty storey building.
 But perhaps it is the volatile nature of the price that entices users to invest.
-With a value of $200 billion, Bitcoin has the potential to stir another dot.com crash, yet the possibility for users to profit is all too appealing.
+With a value of $200 billion, Bitcoin has the potential to stir another dot.com crash, yet the possibility for users to profit through blockchain technology is all too appealing.

 Bitcoin’s success and innovation is entirely dependant on its transactions being recorded on a blockchain.
 Essentially, blockchain technology is a decentralised ledger that is able to confirm transactions across a peer-to-peer network without the requirement of a central certifying authority, making Bitcoin fundamentally different to all prior currencies.
 This offers many advantages and disadvantages: